Shortcuts

 I wish I could have given them to him before he died.

-It might have been no better for him, but it couldn’t have been worse than what he’d had to live with.
+It might have been no better for him, but it couldn’t have been worse.

 This genuinely scared me and reminded me of the alleyways in Bottesford, the real (haunted) village where I grew up!